h-i-sutton/h-i-sutton.github.io/_posts/2025-12-20-Timeline-2022-Ukraine-Invasion-At-Sea.md

 ![Ukrainian SBU Sea Baby USV](/images/Ukraine-SBU-Sea-Baby-USV.jpg)
 *Ukrainian SBU Sea Baby USV of the type involved in the Kerch Bridge attack.*

+## Post-Black Sea Grain Initiative

-##Post-Black Sea Grain InitiativeLate-July: Repeated Russian missile and OWA-UAV attacks on Odesa and other Ukrainian controlled ports.
+Late-July: Repeated Russian missile and OWA-UAV attacks on Odesa and other Ukrainian controlled ports.
 High number of KITCHEN and STOOGE missiles noteworthy.
 Russia also suspected of sowing sea mines near shipping lanes to/from Odesa, possibly from fast jets using suitibly fused air-dropped bombs.

 Jul 25: Reportedly, Russian Navy Project 22160 patrol ship 'Sergey Kotov' is attacked by two Ukrainian USVs.
 Attack unsuccessful.
 Subsequently on July 26 the UK MoD update noted that the ship had been deployed to the southern Black Sea, patrolling the shipping lane between the Bosphorus and Odesa.